Haruto2017/Efficient-Vulkan-Renderer/README.md

 * Indirect draw command

-    * Draws a lot of meshes with only one draw call and an additional data buffer.
-The buffer contains the necessary info to give each mesh its own constants.
+    * Draws a lot of meshes with only one draw call and an additional draw command data buffer.
+The buffer contains the necessary info to give each mesh its own draw command & optional constants.

     ![Mesh_Draw_Indirect](images/Mesh_Draw_Indirect.png)

 * With 3000 meshes each with 33000 triangles, meshlet backface culling achieves 30% less rendering time per frame than traditional indexed-vertex rendering.
 Both with indirect drawing enabled to eliminate draw call bottleneck.

+* Frustum Culling

+    * Frustum culling is done by determining if a mesh is outside the frustum defined by a projection matrix.
+The six planes of the frustum can be found as such:
+        * For example on x-axis, projection matrix confines a **projected point** (x, y, z, w) to a clip space of

+            $-1 < x / w < 1 <=> -w < x < w <=> x + w > 0 \quad and \quad x - w < 0 $

+            Suppose the original point is v and the four rows of projection matrix are p1, p2, p3, p4, then

+            $x = dot(p1, v) \quad and \quad w = dot(p4, v)$

+            $ x + w > 0 <=> dot(p1 + p4, v) > 0$

+            This inequality also means that if a plane is defined by $(p1 + p4)$ , then v is in the positive half space of the plane.
+Here we have successfully found a frustum plane.
+Similar process applies to all planes.
+        * After we have all frustum planes found, a bounding sphere is outside the frustum space if it is outside any of the six plane.

+* After frustum culling is implemented for both mesh shading pipeline and verter shading pipeline, performance significantly increases for 10+ times but performance gap is brought closer to 10% for the same test environment.
+The reduction in triangle count partially resolved the bottleneck in rasterization stage for vertex shading pipeline.

+* Maybe a frustum culling of larger chunks in the space acceleration structures such as bvh can be first done on the CPU.
+And the meshes left in the remaining chunks can be further culled in GPU to maximize performance.